NaveenKaliannan/guide-to-good-software/Linux.md

 ```
 ls /bin/*
 ```
-### The most common shell commands are explained here.
+### The most commonly used shell commands are explained here.
 * **#!** header file of shell script or shebang and it will tell which interpreter should be used. <br />
  ```
  #!/bin/bash